Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Additional fields](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields02.png "[Additional fields]")

 - [EDIT ADDITIONAL FIELDS]
-Click this button to add additional fields.
+Click this button to edit the available additional fields or add new ones.
 The *Edit additional fields* window is displayed, see [Edit additional fields](#edit-additional-fields).

-[comment]: <> (Wie soll es funktionieren?
-Wenn man zusätzliche Felder einfügt, kommen diese dann bei allen Kunden/Lieferanten vor.
-So gewollt?)
+[comment]: <> (Edit additional fields window manchmal geschnitten/nicht vollständig angezeigt)

 **Additional Fields**

-The additional fields added are displayed in a column view.
+The available additional fields added are displayed in a column view.
 Depending on the settings, the displayed columns may vary.
 All information provided in columns is read-only.

 ![Additional fields](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/AdditionalFields03.png "[Additional fields]")

 - [Checkbox]
-Select the checkbox to edit or delete a field.
+Select the checkbox delete a field or edit the field value.
 The field details are displayed in the *Edit* section.

 - *Field name*
 This column displays the field name entered.

 - *Field set*
 This column displays the field set entered.

 [comment]: <> (What is field set?
 Not to be found in the EDIT ADDITIONAL FIELDS window)

 - *Value*
 This column displays the value entered.

-[comment]: <> (Unsure if it works properly!)
+[comment]: <> (FH: Unsure if it works properly!
+RS FH über Additional fields tab)

 - [DELETE]